mongodb-industry-solutions/smart-factory-computer-vision-inference/README.md

 They are used for low-latency, short-running tasks like data movement, transformations, and validation.

-Here's the [Stock Update](https://github.com/mongodb-industry-solutions/smart-factory-computer-vision-inference/blob/main/Atlas-App/functions/Stock_Update.js) Atlas Function which has essentially three parts:
+Here's the [Stock Update](https://github.com/mongodb-industry-solutions/smart-factory-computer-vision-inference/blob/main/Atlas-App/functions/Stock_Update.js) Atlas Function code.
+This function will:
+1- Retrieve the latest image received from the Factory.
+2- Send the image to Sagemaker for the inference.
+3- Receive the response from Sagemaker, and parse it to a business logical result.
+4- Update a collection that stores the status of the warehouse with the result.

+Going deeper into the function:

-1- Setup - Here we instantiate the Sagemaker runtime with the necessary credential and transform the base64 image into a bitmat so we can send it over the payload.
+0- Setup - Here we instantiate the Sagemaker runtime with the necessary credential and transform the base64 image into a bitmat so we can send it over the payload.
 ```js
 // Load the AWS SDK for Node.js
 const AWS = require("aws-sdk");